-This year for the first time the Year 6’s end of Key Stage 2 SATs results were reported as at or below the statutory age related standard.
+End of Key Stage 2 SATs results are reported as ‘at’ or ‘below’ the statutory age related standard.
 A “pass” was a standardised score of 100.
 There were 10 Year 6 children on the SEN register.
 Their results are detailed below:

 |At age related standard|

 This year the Year 2 pupils’ smooth transition from the Infant school to our Year 3 has been enabled by: Year 3 teachers and SENCo attending My Plan meetings with parents, a Year 2 parents information meeting, extra parent visits if requested, Year 2 / Year 3 teacher meetings, extra visits to us for Year 2 SEN children, a whole class transition morning, shared play times, shared games and visits between Year 2 and their Year 5 reading buddies who become their Year 6 mentors.

 Transition to secondary school (this year all our SEN pupils are attending Maidenhill) has been enabled by: extra visits in a small group for a fun morning, a SENCo and Year 6 teachers meeting with the Maidenhill SENCo, T.A. participation in a transition conference to share information with the child’s new key worker,